Spring and Summer 2021 Applications Open December 1, 2020!

 |Summer Study Abroad: Tufts Summit||Not for credit|

-Each college and university has policies and procedures that determine whether or not they will accept college credit earned elsewhere.
+Each college and university has policies and procedures that determine whether or not they will accept college credit earned elsewhere and, importantly, what the credit counts for.
 Earning credit at Tufts is not a guarantee that the course will transfer.

 However, we have seldom heard of a situation in which Tufts credit has not been accepted at another higher education institution.